 Things looked bleak for British Leyland in Italy in the mid-1970s.
 As recounted in the Innocenti story, there had been a bold strategy to transform the company into a significant player in the Italian car industry.
 Leyland Innocenti (for four years a wholly-owned subsidiary of British Leyland) had launched the Allegro-derived Innocenti Regent and also the Bertone-designed Mini 90/120 hatchback.
 However, against a background of economic crisis, the operation foundered and losses stacked up.
 British Leyland sold Innocenti (to De Tomaso) in 1976 and was forced to virtually ‘begin again’ in terms of serving the Italian market.

 After 1976 Innocenti and the now separate Leyland Italia were essentially competitors, but many (if not most) Innocenti dealers in Italy continued to handle the Leyland models as ‘dualled’ dealerships.
 There was still ‘friendly cooperation’ between the two concerns.
-Innocenti did not have a distribution network outside Italy, but the Innocenti 90/120 hatchbacks were distributed through the BL Dealer Network in seven continental markets beyond Italy, until 1982 in some cases.
-(They were Austria, Belgium, France, Germany, Holland, Switzerland and – more briefly – Spain).
+Innocenti did not have a distribution network outside Italy, but the Innocenti 90/120 hatchbacks were distributed through the BL Dealer Network in eight continental markets beyond Italy, until 1982 in some cases.
+(They were Austria, Belgium, France, Germany, Holland, Switzerland and – more briefly – Spain & Portugal).

 In Italy itself, the classic Mini was not marketed by Leyland in the late-1970s, except for the Clubman Estate.
 This meant the traditional round-nosed Mini was absent from the Italian market between 1976 (when Innocenti stopped making them) and 1982, which gave the Innocenti 90/120 hatchbacks more of a ‘clear run’ on their home market.